 Toronto-based musician Shannon Graham has played many parts throughout her life: classical violist, jazz saxophonist, experimental composer, pop singer, and chamber-jazz concert presenter.
 Throughout her career she aims to continue blurring the lines between musical genres and what is considered art and entertainment.
 She believes that good music can connect people by provoking empathy, insight, and catharsis.

-Her new project Modus Tollens explores simple and sincere compositions for saxophone and piano.
+Her second record Modus Tollens (2017) explores simple and sincere compositions for saxophone and piano.
 Based on the syllogism for “denying the consequent”, the term Modus Tollens becomes a metaphor for challenging one’s initial assumptions, especially those that we make about art music and ourselves.

-Shannon recently co-founded the chamber-jazz saxophone quartet Dialectica with fellow composer Javier Vazquez.
+In 2015 Shannon co-founded the chamber-jazz saxophone quartet Dialectica.
 With equal parts jazz-trained and classically-trained saxophonists, Dialectica attempts to find an aesthetic truth through the discourse of these two musical points of view, akin to the Dialectic method of philosophy found in Plato’s Socratic Dialogues.
 Their debut, self-titled record was released in 2018.

-She is the Managing Artistic Director of Spectrum Music- a composers collective that provides a concert-hall home to Toronto’s chamber-jazz scene.
-With a sound unlike any other concert series, Spectrum’s mix of classical, jazz, pop, and world music has propelled them into their 6th year of programming this adventurous and meaningful new Canadian music.
+Shannon was one of the original members of Spectrum Music- a composers collective that provides a concert-hall home to Toronto’s chamber-jazz scene.
+With a sound unlike any other concert series, Spectrum’s mix of classical, jazz, pop, and world music has propelled them into their 8th year of programming this adventurous and meaningful new Canadian music.
 Shannon served as Managing Artistic Director from 2016-2018.

 In 2013 she released a debut record of original music.
 “Shannon Graham and The Storytellers” features a ten person chamber-jazz ensemble performing wacky and whimsical programmatic music.
 She performed with The Storytellers throughout Toronto, most notably at The Music Gallery, Hart House Great Hall, and The Rex.
 Her CD launch performance at Gallery 345 was selected as one of that year’s TDJ special projects.
 Later that year, she was awarded a professional development grant from the Canada Council for the Arts to study composition with Roger Bergs.